-Azure AD Domain Services enables you to deploy your workloads in Azure Infrastructure Services, without having to worry about maintaining your identity infrastructure.
+With Azure AD Domain Services you can deploy your workloads in Azure Infrastructure Services, without having to worry about maintaining identity infrastructure in Azure.
 This managed service is different from a typical Windows Server Active Directory deployment that you deploy and administer on your own.
-The service is designed for ease-of-deployment, automated health monitoring and remediation, and a simple identity infrastructure for the cloud.
+The service is easy to deploy and delivers automated health monitoring and remediation.
 We are constantly evolving the service to add support for common deployment scenarios.

-To decide whether to use Azure AD Domain Services or spin up and manage your own AD infrastructure (do-it-yourself) in Azure:
+To decide whether to use Azure AD Domain Services we recommend the following reading material:

 - See the list of features offered by Azure AD Domain Services.

 - Review common deployment scenarios for Azure AD Domain Services.

 - Finally, compare Azure AD Domain Services to a do-it-yourself AD option.

 Compare Azure AD Domain Services to DIY AD domain in Azure

 The following table helps you decide between using Azure AD Domain Services and managing your own AD infrastructure in Azure.

 |Feature||Azure AD Domain Services||'Do-it-yourself' AD in Azure VMs|

 |Secure deployments||✓||Administrator needs to secure the deployment.|